johanvandegriff/jjv.sh/content/blog/the-assembly-instruction-that-saved-christmas.md

 The clouds parted and BST and BLD shone through!
 These instructions basically let me copy 1 bit from a variable to any bit of any other variable.
 Armed with this newfound power, I sliced and diced at the code, finally able to cut with fine-grain accuracy.
 For example, I could shorten the way pixels are copied from one location on the screen to another.
 When the dust settled, the byte count was....
 1018!
 Just under 1024, with 6 bytes to spare.
 It's a Christmas Miracle™.
 (Of course then I still had to spend several hours soldering a few copies of the handheld, but that's neither here nor there.
 Actually it is there.
 "There" being the soldering station.
 Or as I call it, Santa's Workshop as a Service (SWaaS).)

 And that's the story of the assembly instruction(s) that saved Christmas.
-More deets about the project [here](/ATinyGame/).
+More info: [ATinyGame project](/ATinyGame/)